gravitational/teleport/docs/4.1/faq.md

 ### Does Teleport support authentication via OAuth, SAML or Active Directory?

-Gravitational offers this feature for the [commercial versions of Teleport](enterprise/index.md#sso).
+Gravitational offers this feature for the [Enterprise versions of Teleport](enterprise/index.md).

 ## Commercial Teleport Editions